xxh0523/Py_PSOPS/README.md

 # Initialization
 1. Clone / Pull the codes.

-2. [Download relase files](https://github.com/xxh0523/Py_PSOPS/releases) according to the operating system and the release No., unzip the files, and put the unzipped folder with the source codes.

 # Directory
 ## dll_linux
 When using Py_PSOPS on Linux platform, all the .so files needed for PSOPS are here.
 They can be downloaded on [GitHub](https://github.com/xxh0523/Py_PSOPS/releases).